Taking Sick Leave

 Our employment laws were also amended to recognize employees as integral family members, sometimes called upon to provide care for critically ill or dying relatives.
 Our Family Medical Leave (FML) allows you up to 27 weeks off per year to do just that.
 Almost all employees are eligible for this leave, regardless of your length of service or status as full-time or part-time.

 The law is quite broad about FML.
+You may take it when a qualified health practitioner has issued a certificate indicating that a family member has a serious medical condition with a significant risk of death occurring within a period of 26 weeks.
 It permits you to care for spouses, parents, children, siblings and grand-parents.
 It also allows you to care for people considered “like your family member”.
 Similar to PEL, this is considered a protected sick leave.
 Your employer risks a fine of $1,500 if they fail to comply with the legislation.

 EI Sick Leave Benefits